simplyYan/simplyYan/README.md

 🏆 Creator of famous projects as LAGRA, W7DTH, MythCoder and SpellSpike.

+🎩 I have already contributed to giant projects like [Spago](https://github.com/nlpodyssey/spago), and others.

 ⚡ Active and Experienced Developer

 * 🌍  I'm based in Brazil